GET

 to update the manager for a specific department by its ID using a PATCH request:

-@app.route('/departments/<id>', methods=['PATCH'])def update_department(id): data = request.get_json() with get_db() as cursor: cursor.execute(""" SELECT deptno as "id", deptname as "name", location as "location", mgrno as "manager" FROM sample.department WHERE deptno = ? """, (id,)) department = cursor.fetchone()
+@app.route('/departments/<id>', methods=['PATCH'])def update_department(id): payload = request.get_json() with get_db() as conn: with conn.execute(""" SELECT deptno as "id", deptname as "name", location as "location", mgrno as "manager" FROM sample.department WHERE deptno = ? """, (id,)) as cursor: department = cursor.fetchone()

-if department: cursor.execute( """ UPDATE sample.department SET deptname = ?, location = ?, mgrno = ?
-WHERE deptno = ?
-WITH NC """, (data['name'], data['location'], data['manager'], id) )
+if department['data']: conn.execute( """ UPDATE sample.department SET deptname = ?, location = ?, mgrno = ?
+WHERE deptno = ? """, (payload['name'], payload['location'], payload['manager'], id) )

-updated_department = { "id": id, "name": data['name'], "location": data['location'], "manager": data['manager'] } return jsonify(updated_department) else: return jsonify({"error": "Department not found"}), 404
+updated_department = { "id": id, "name": payload['name'], "location": payload['location'], "manager": payload['manager'] } return jsonify(updated_department) else: return jsonify({"error": "Department not found"}), 404

 Select PATCH